davidbhr/CompactionAnalyzer/README.md

-# Cellular Compaction Analyzer
+# CompactionAnalyzer

-Evaluates strength of tissue compaction in fibrous matrices by evaluating the fiber directionality towards cells.
+Evaluates strength of tissue compaction around cells in fibrous matrices by evaluating the fiber directionality.